xmidt-org/dms/README.md

 If no listen address is supplied, `dms` uses `:8080`.
 If the HTTP address has a port of 0, then a dynamically chosen port will be used.

 #### Postpone endpoint
-The **/postpone** endpoint accepts and optional `source` parameter.
+The **/postpone** endpoint accepts an optional `source` parameter.
 This can be any desired string.
 The primary use case for this parameter is to identify which tool or entity is postponing the actions.  `dms` will include both the `source` and the HTTP request's `RemoteAddr` in its output:

 ```
 dms --exec "echo 'hi there'"